foysalkazi11/bloodConnect/ADMOB_INTEGRATION.md

-# AdMob Integration Guide for BloodConnect
+# AdMob Integration Guide for BloodLink

 ## Overview

-This guide explains how Google Mobile Ads are integrated into the BloodConnect app following the official [React Native Google Mobile Ads documentation](https://docs.page/invertase/react-native-google-mobile-ads).
+This guide explains how Google Mobile Ads are integrated into the BloodLink app following the official [React Native Google Mobile Ads documentation](https://docs.page/invertase/react-native-google-mobile-ads).

 ## Configuration